-- Provocraft Cricut Expression -- The original 12" width cutter with features like Centerpoint (to cut shapes with a programmed center), autofill (to cut a full page of the same shape), flip (to mirror cut any shape).
+- Provocraft Cricut Expression -- I have done my most creative things with this machine because I like to alter my cuts and combine them with my hand-cut elements.
+This is no longer supported or made but I use this machine more than the computerized ones above.
+The original 12" width cutter with features like Centerpoint (to cut shapes with a programmed center), autofill (to cut a full page of the same shape), flip (to mirror cut any shape).
 Cuts a variety of materials successfully, especially cardstock and vinyl.
 I love this machine because I can manually move the blade to the location I choose on a 12x12 or 12x24 mat.
 Check out the amazing and helpful Narelle's blog, Cricut Lover's Guide to Design Studio, for a complete list of cartridges available, along with a full list of cartridges containing fonts!
 This machine has manual settings.
 To learn which settings to use for your project, check out my Cricut Settings Page.
 You cannot cut SVGs or any file format other than Cricut cartridges with this machine.

 - Provocraft Cuttlebug -- Gives dimension and textural interest to die cuts and backgrounds!
 I do not usually use my Cuttlebug for cutting (except for use with the Cuttlebug Quilling Kits), but I love it for embossing!
 It is also a great tool for adding rub-ons (my daughter's favorite use for it).
 You can use it with other brands of embossing folders as well!
 For Provocraft's chart indexing which plates to use with other brands of folders and dies, click here!

-- Pens -- For a complete list of pens that work with the Cricut Explore, check out my Pens page: click here!
+- Pens -- For a complete list of pens that work with the original version Cricut Explore, check out my Pens page: click here!